 Graduate students are expected to maintain Good Academic Standing throughout their matriculation in their graduate program.
 Good Academic Standing at Clayton State University is defined as a minimum institutional graduate GPA of 3.0.

 Graduate students whose institutional GPA falls below the minimum acceptable GPA of 3.0 are placed on Academic Probation.
-Students on Academic Probation are restricted to taking six (6) credit hours or less for a minimum of one semester and until the institutional GPA is raised to a minimum of 3.0.
-Students on Probation must contact their Graduate Program Director to receive information and assistance on their continuation in graduate study.
-In addition, students on probation, especially those on probation for the first time, may be required to develop a remediation plan for continuing in graduate school.
+Students on Academic Probation are restricted to taking 6 credit hours or less for a minimum of one semester and until the institutional GPA is raised to a minimum of 3.0.
+Students on Academic Probation must contact their Graduate Program Director to receive information and assistance on their continuation in graduate study.
+In addition, students on Academic Probation, especially those on probation for the first time, may be required to develop a remediation plan for continuing in graduate school.
 International students who fall below an institutional GPA of 3.0 risk losing their F-1 or J-1 active immigration status.

-Students who are on Academic Probation who earn a term GPA of 3.0 or higher and raises his or her institutional GPA to a 3.0 or higher will return to Good Academic Standing.
+Students who are on Academic Probation who earn a term GPA of 3.0 or higher and raises their institutional GPA to a 3.0 or higher will return to Good Academic Standing.

 Students who are on Academic Probation whose term GPA is 3.0 or higher, but whose institutional GPA remains below 3.0, will remain on Academic Probation.

-Students who are on Academic Probation who earn a term and institutional GPA below 3.0 will be excluded for one term (see Academic Suspension below).
+Students who are on Academic Probation who earn a term GPA below 3.0 while on Academic Probation, regardless of the institutional GPA, will be excluded for one term (Academic Suspension, see below).

 To be considered for reinstatement a student must submit a remediation plan for future academic success to Graduate Enrollment Services.
-The Graduate Program Director/Coordinator of the program in which the student is seeking readmission and the School of Graduate Studies will evaluate the remediation plan to make a decision on reinstatement.
+The Graduate Program Director/Coordinator of the program in which the student is seeking readmission and the School of Graduate Studies will evaluate the remediation plan to decide on reinstatement.
 All information should be submitted by the admission deadline for the semester in which the student seeks to resume coursework.